SamSswi/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ## ML Business Case
-* In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.

 1. What are the business requirements?
     * The client is interested to visually differentiate between healthy cherry leaves and cherry leaves that have powdery mildew.